crizmo/WebRTC-Group-Call/README.md

 # WebRTC Group Call

-WebRTC Group Call is a simple video chat application for multi-users based on React, Node Express and WebRTC.
+WebRTC Group Call is a simple video chat application for multi-users based on React, Node Express and WebRTC. <br>
 Main project was developed by Hyunse -> https://github.com/Hyunse/video-group-meeting

-This repository is made to try and get it implemented it in Vite Basically porting from CRA TO Vite
+This repository is made to try and get it implemented it in Vite <br>
+Basically porting from CRA TO Vite

-As of now it is not working, facing some issue with props and state If you have any idea how to fix it, please let me know :)
+As of now it is not working, facing some issue with props and state <br>
+If you have any idea how to fix it, please let me know :)

 Feel free to fork and contribute to this project